Wander Monet’s gardens and more in Giverny, France

 Resources

-Giverny is a popular tourist site and lots of resources are available.
+Giverny is a popular tourist site, so many resources are available.

 A couple of the most useful overall resources include:

-- The Claude Monet Foundation operates the home, gardens, and museums.
-Their website has lots of information on for planning a trip to Giverny, although the English translations can be a bit odd.
-(The press kit PDF provides some of the best, most readable information on the house and gardens.)
+• The Claude Monet Foundation operates the home, gardens, and museums.
+Their website has lots of information on planning a trip to Giverny, although the English translations can be a bit odd.
 Advance tickets can also be purchased through their website.

-- Giverny. org is a nonprofit web site written by locals (many of who seem to be or have been guides at Giverny) with a wealth of easy-to-digest information on Monet’s house and gardens, the village, and the surrounding area.
-Unfortunately not all sections are entirely up-to-date.
+• Giverny. org is a nonprofit website written by locals (many of whom seem to be or have been guides at Giverny) with a wealth of easy-to-digest information on Monet’s house and gardens, the village, and the surrounding area.
+Unfortunately, not all sections are up-to-date.

 For visitors primarily interested in the gardens, websites worth checking include: